realjumy/hestiacp-python-templates/README.md

 3. Download the templates to the correct location:

 - Apache2 templates goes into `/usr/local/hestia/data/templates/web/apache2/php-fpm/`
-- Chage he permissions to `Django_app.sh` using the command `chmod +x wsgi_django.sh`
+- Chage he permissions to `.sh` files using the command `chmod +x *.sh` in the `/usr/local/hestia/data/templates/web/apache2/php-fpm/` folder.
 - NGINX templates goes into `/usr/local/hestia/data/templates/web/nginx/`

 4. Activate the template NGINX proxy template

-5. Activate the Apache2 template
+5. Activate the desired Apache2 template.
+It is recommended to set the backend template to `no-php`.

-6. Complete the Django setup process
+6. Complete the setup process of the terminal.
+This includes setting up the database, adding the user, and so on.